KBNLresearch/omSipCreator/README.md

     omSipCreator [--nochecksums] verify batchIn

 Here *batchIn* is the batch directory.
 Optionally you may use the `--nochecksums` / `-n` flag, which will bypass checksum verification (which can be useful to speed up the verification process for large files).
-Note that the *prune* and 8write* commands (explained below) will *always* do a checksum verification.
+Note that the *prune* and *write* commands (explained below) will *always* do a checksum verification.

 ### Create a sanitised version of a batch